 Before her time in politics, Amanda spent more than a decade as a journalist.
 She began her career writing for mid-size daily newspapers when they still came in print seven days a week, and went on to cover policymaking in Washington, DC.
 Her work has been published in The Atlantic, The New Republic, FiveThirtyEight, the Columbia Journalism Review and Washington City Paper, among others.
 She has also taught several semesters of writing composition to community college students, who ranged in age from 16 to 60.

-Amanda holds a bachelor’s degree in journalism from Northwestern University and a master’s in creative nonfiction from Johns Hopkins University.
+She holds a bachelor’s degree in journalism from Northwestern University and a master’s in creative nonfiction from Johns Hopkins University.
 Raised in Minnesota, she now calls Washington, DC home.
-When not writing, she can be found outside running or at the dog park with her black lab mix, Minnie.